 The following is a paraphrased tutorial by The Whole Dog Journal from a few years ago.
-It explains in scary detail just how this toxic leather is processed and how it ends up in cute little enticing shapes and marketed directly to unassuming pet parents who innocently believe that rawhide is a dried “meat stick” and will release stress and reward our fury BFF’s with hours of fun.
+It explains in scary detail just how this toxic leather is processed and how it ends up in cute little enticing shapes and marketed directly to unassuming Pet Parents who innocently believe that rawhide is a dried “meat stick” and will release stress and reward our fury BFF’s with hours of fun.
 Wrong!

 STEP 1: Normally, cattle hides are shipped from slaughterhouses to tanneries for processing.
 These hides are then soaked in brine and treated with a chemical bath to help “preserve” the product during transport and to help prevent spoilage.
-Keep in mind, that some of these hides are shipping from China and other countries which means more chemicals as brine alone does not preserve.
+Keep in mind, some of these hides are shipping from China and other countries which means more chemicals as brine alone does not preserve.

-Once at the tannery: the hides are soaked again and treated with either an ash-lye solution or a highly toxic recipe of sodium sulfide liming.
+Once at the tannery: the hides are soaked again and treated with either an ash-lye solution or a highly toxic recipe of sodium sulphide liming.
 This process will help strip the hair and fat (yuck!) that may be attached to the hides themselves.
 These hides are then treated with more chemicals that help “puff” the hide, making it easier to split into layers.

 The outer layer of the hide is used for goods like car seats, clothing, shoes, handbags, luggage, etc. But, it’s the inner layer, (along with gelatin and glue!) that is needed to make the rawhide.

 STEP 2: Now that we have the inner layer of the hide, it’s time to go to the post-tannery stage!
 Hides are washed and whitened using a solution of hydrogen peroxide, bleach (and even harsher chemical whiteners).
-These chemicals will also help mask the smell of rotten leather.
+These chemicals will also help mask the smell of the rotten leather.
 Yummm! 😡🤮

 STEP 3: Now it’s time to make these whitened sheets of “leathery by-product” look delicious!
 This is where the creative artistic process comes in.